Apples contain iron, but we need much more…

 Fibers have significant health benefits.
 We should consume at least 28 grams of fiber per day.

 As an apple may contain more than 5 grams of fiber, you better consume a whole apple, than apple juice.
+Eat an apple 30 min before a meal to lose body weight.

 Which apple variety has more iron?